qteatime/kate/docs/source/user/manual/gaming/storage.rst

 .. important::

-   This space is not necessarily the amount of space you have remaining in your device, if you're running Kate from a web browser.
+   This space is not necessarily the amount of space you have remaining in your device if you're running Kate from a web browser.
 That's because web browsers define a smaller storage quota to ensure web pages won't negatively affect your device's performance.